mkeke/c64-basic-converter/readme.md

 ### Line feed and indentation

 The code can be structured nicely with linefeed and indentation.
-This will be ignored by the converter.
+This will be removed by the converter.

 Source code:
 ```